 a.
 Data Source ID.
 A descriptive name for the data source.
-This is used to link the

-M-Group back to the data source ID from a T-Group and must match the T-x\ID data item or from an R-Group and must match a R-x\ID data item.
+This is used to link the M-Group back to the data source ID from a T-Group and must match the T-x\ID data item or from a Recorder-Reproducer Group (R-Group) and must match a R-x\ID data item.